 Investment banking at Wertheim & Co.
 (10 years; it became Schroders → Salomon Bros. → Citi) plus S.G.
 Warburg and HSBC (another six years between them)

-Acquisitions, integration and strategy activities on the corporate side working in the wholesale broker/dealer, medical products, industrial packaging and fine art logistics sectors.
+Acquisitions, integration and strategy activities on the corporate side with stints in the wholesale broker/dealer, medical products, industrial packaging and fine art logistics spaces.

 Before all that, Syracuse then Wharton.